sheatsley/attacks/README.md

 Norm objects also serve a dual purpose in that they are also called by `Attack` objects to ensure perturbations are compliant with the parameterized lp budget.
-`L0` objects project onto the l0-norm by computing the top-ε (by magnitude) perturbation components (where ε defines number of perturable features) and setting all other components zero. `L2` objects project onto the l2-norm by renorming peturbations such that their l2-norm is no greater than the budget.
+`L0` objects project onto the l0-norm by computing the top-ε (by magnitude) perturbation components (where ε defines number of perturbable features) and setting all other components zero. `L2` objects project onto the l2-norm by renorming perturbations such that their l2-norm is no greater than the budget.
 `Linf` objects project onto the l∞-norm by ensuring the value of perturbation component is between -ε and ε (where ε defines the maximum allowable change across all features).